Javimtib92/try/README.md

 ## Papyrust

-Prometheus is a command-line interface (CLI) tool to simplify and automate a variety of tasks that are otherwise tedious and time-consuming.
+Papyrust is a command-line interface (CLI) tool to simplify and automate a variety of tasks that are otherwise tedious and time-consuming.

 ## Code style